snuids/nyx/troubleshooting.md

 ./home/nyx/backup/tempzip/docker-compose/docker-compose.yml
 ```

-In this installation two files where found.
-The good one is of course the first one because it is not in the backup folder.
+In this installation two files were retrieved.
+The good one is of course the first one, because it is not in the backup folder.

-You can the move to the appropriate directory using the command:
+You can move your sheel to the appropriate directory using the command:

-> cd /home/nyx/docker-compose/ =====> Depends on the following result
+> **cd /home/nyx/docker-compose/** =====> Depends on the previous result

 Issue then the following command to restart the stopped containers.